 Most people assume if they didn't have any food allergies as a kid, they never will.
 Unfortunately, that's not the case.
 The Mayo Clinic says that while most allergies start in childhood, they can develop at any point during your lifetime.
 Sometimes, that means experiencing serious issues like anaphylaxis, facial swelling, hives, or trouble breathing, but it might also cause digestive problems.
 If certain foods start giving you trouble, your doctor can help find the culprit.

 Back pain isn’t always just back pain.
 While it's increasingly common to experience as you get older—especially due to normal wear and tear—it can also be a sign of an underlying condition, including infections, inflammatory diseases, tumors, and kidney stones, according to the National Institute of Neurological Disorders and Stroke.
-Ask your doctor this question to get to the root of the cause.
+Ask your doctor about your back pain to get to the root of the cause.
 Even if it's not something serious, he or she can help you manage your pain.
-And for more things to talk to your doctor about, check out the 10 Things Doctors Say Patients Should Tell Them, But They Never Do.

 To discover more amazing secrets about living your best life, click here to follow us on Instagram!